r3cubed/koea/README.md

 Week 10, Pytorch image classification

 If you want to join in our meetings, please contact the current coordinator, mantophs@gmail.com.
+Our meetings are in the Memorial City Mall area.
 Thanks for your interest and participation.

+2019